(933Kb presentation pdf)

 These can be problematic for reactions:

-These can also be problematic for crystallisation processes as:
+These can also be problematic for crystallization processes as:

 Better mixing and plug flow can be achieved in STRs when operated in a cascade format.
 In theory, an infinite number of STRs are required to achieve plug flow; in practice, the more the better, but in reality, it is a balance of costs and the degree of plug flow achievable – as every tank added is associated with a £ sign covering both capital and running costs.
 Cascade STRs are the norm in process industries.